googleforgames/clean-chat/README.md

 <!-- PROJECT OVERVIEW -->
 ## Project Overview

-Antidote is an anti-toxicity framework that helps to make games more enjoyable and inclusive for all.
-Toxicity exists in many forms across all online games.
-Therefore, it’s important to regulate toxicity in the gaming industry to maintain the quality game experience that players will want to stay in.
-Toxic behavior is becoming a large problem for online communities.
-Existing solutions are failing to stay relevant and stay fair.
-Antidote is a globally scalable solution to detect and flag toxic or disruptive behavior.
-This gaming solution offers a configurable framework for analyzing chat/text messages and audio.
+Antidote is an open source solution to eliminate or mitigate toxic behavior in online multiplayer video games, with the goals of making games more enjoyable and inclusive for all.
+In large open multiplayer games, toxicity is rampant.
+Antidote provides the ability to proactively detect toxicity in voice and text chat, and provides scores to game moderation services or player support personnel.
+The project provides a globally scalable framework for training, deploying, and maintaining low-latency anti-toxicity models. .
+The framework comes pre-packaged with several machine learning 'base models' that allow you to train, or fine tune, the models to detect toxic speech in the vernacular of your game's players.

-**What Antidoe is not**
+**What Antidote Is Not**

 Antidote is not a specific model for detecting toxicity.
 It is a <i>framework</i> where users can train and deploy their own ML model or they can build upon our pre-trained base models.